ahupp/python-magic/README.md

 `file`.

-**Important note** this is a modified version of the library, and is not compatible (at the moment) with the old library!
+**Important note** this is a modified version of the library, and is not guaranteed to be 100% compatible with the old library, although some work has been done to support retro-compatibility.

 ## Example Usage